Aug 1, 2019: Updated for clarity based on the great community feedback, special thanks to Raffaele Di Fazio.

 “Autonomous processes reacting to events from the API server”.

-These processes are modeled as control loops (observe->analyze->act) and only communicate with the API server, i.e. never directly with each other.
+These processes are modeled as control loops (observe->analyze->act1 2) and only communicate with the API server, i.e. never directly with each other.
 An event is simply an immutable fact that happened, e.g. “pod created”.
 This is also referred to as event-driven architecture3 where the flow between the individual components (microservices) is a choreography without a central orchestrator.

 I see a lot of people having problems to understand how the Kubernetes platform works at the fundamental level, e.g. resiliency and behaviour.
 If you start thinking about Kubernetes as a fully event-driven system, there's answers to so many "Why"'s pic.twitter.com/fwPO9XX7zk— Michael Gasch (@embano1) November 27, 2018

 Many of you have asked for a blog post (and even Kubecon talk!) on this.
 So here’s what I wrote in a more readable and Google Search friendly way.